dekuNukem/daytripper/quick_start_guide.md

 ### Your Applications

-* Test it out with the application you're trying to hide!
+* Try it out with the application you're trying to hide!

 * By default, RX will press `WIN + M` when triggered.
 This works with almost all desktop apps.